Cy63rPh4n70m/Graph_Matcher/README.md

 To test the algorithm on graphs from `test_cases/` run `python main.py` Test cases contain images of the graphs for validation of results.

+(Graphs in the test files are in the form of adjacency lists with a colon separating the connection names and edge values for each node)

 ## Brief explanation of algorithm
 This algorithm determines whether a graph contains a subgraph that is equivalent to a smaller input graph based on edge values